amirzarandi/CMSC270-portfolio/README.md

 ## Final Reflection Guidelines

+The reflection can be as long or short as you need to accomplish the following three goals, but as a guideline, should probably be about 1 to 2 pages.
+There are no formatting rules.

+The goals for your written reflection are:

 - **Self-assign a grade.** This will be your grade for the course unless there is a large (more than one-third letter grade) discrepancy between my assessment and yours, which there should not be if you've attended your check-ins.
 - **Make some justifications for this grade using the pieces of evidence you have provided.** This can look like whatever you want it to look like.
 You can format it as a bulleted list, as paragraphs, as a table -- whatever makes sense for your brain.
 - **Include both praise and critique.** No matter how you feel like you did, make sure you point out what you did well!
 Point out and own your successes.
 Include some compassionate critique too; where do you have capacity to grow?

-The reflection can be as long or short as you need to accomplish these goals, but as a guideline, should probably be about 1 to 2 pages.
-There are no formatting rules.

 ## Possible Pieces of Evidence